Vincent Hulshof

+He was born Aug.
+25, 1936, in Portageville to Henry and Emma Hulshof.
 He and Romana Ressel were married June 13, 1964, and they celebrated 36 years together.
 He later married Carol Scherer on July 5, 2002, and they celebrated 15 years together.

 Vincent was a graduate of Portageville High School and was affectionately known as "THE TRAIN" on the football field.
 He played fullback at the University of Arkansas and Arkansas State, where he hitchhiked his way to and from school.
 His love of farming always brought him back to the Bootheel, and in 1961 he purchased the farm in Scott County, where he farmed for 63 years.